Pa1mantri/RISC-V_HDP/W-5/Readme.md

 Functional simulation matches with the GLS simulation.

 TakeAway: In the sky130_sram_1kbyte_1rw1r_32x256.v file the mem[] instructions has to be replaced with the instructions generated in the processor.v file.
+The changed file is uploaded as sky130_sram_1kbyte_1rw1r_32x256_8(uart-bypassing).v